alisaowens/alisaowens/README.md

 👋 Hello!
 I’m @alisaowens, a newbie developer and Automattician.
-I've studied Javascript, PHP, Python, and general frontend development (HTML/CSS) on my own and am now interested in contributing to open source projects.
+I've studied JavaScript, PHP, Python, and general frontend development (HTML/CSS) on my own and am now interested in contributing to open source projects.